yp-edu/yp-edu.github.io/pages/_drafts/layer-wise-relevance-propagation.md

 \end{equation}
 $$
 ### Interpretation

+> [!warning] Disclaimer
+>
+> The following experiments are highly shallow and I don't pretend they are highly relevant nor valuable.
+This work is only for illustrative purposes and definitely needs more digging.
+If you are interested for a follow-up of this project (by yourself or by me) and/or have questions, feel free to [contact](/about/#contact) me.

 First here is the flat relevances induced from the first layer.
 This is fairly important as the flat rule will be used for the first layer in order to get relevances